Candra0x6/Roca/contracts/docs/POOL_STATE_MACHINE.md

 ## Overview

-The Arisan+ pool lifecycle follows a deterministic state machine with four primary states.
+The Roca pool lifecycle follows a deterministic state machine with four primary states.
 This document defines the complete state transition rules, validation conditions, and implementation requirements.

 ## State Machine Diagram